paulinaurbas/ClinicCenter/README.md

 ### Doctor Menu
-After choosing first line of the main menu your console should look like this.
-Now you can add doctor, delete doctor, show doctor schedule, dispaly doctor info.
+After choosing the first option from the main menu your console should look like this.
+Now you can add and delete doctors, show their schedule and retrieve the details of a particular doctor.